joelgysel/PHBS_MLF_2018/README.md

 As it can be seen from the graph, the decision tree regression is not optimal in this case since the demeaned outcome of the last and this election is almost perfectly linear.

 ## 5 Apply ML method to discrete output variable
+As stated in the introduction, we will now assess the effectiveness of classifiers for a voteshare threshold.
+Threshold classifications for predicting the outcome of elections can be important if for example we want to predict if a party will reach a majority in a ceratin area (e.g. president elections in the U.S.) or if there is a minimum voteshare that a party must reach in order to receive seats in the parlament.
+In Zurich none of those two examples is especially relevant, therefore we define the threshold just as the median party strength of the left-wing parties.
+By defining the threshold this way, we do not have to be afraid of an imbalanced data set.

 ### Logistic regression
 <img src="decision boundaries log reg.png" width="400" height="300">